 If attending a specialist outpatient appointment or pre-operative clinic for surgery, you will receive a confirmation letter or phone call in advance to tell you what to bring.

-Do not bring large amounts of money or valuables.
+Please do not bring large amounts of money or valuables.
 The hospital will not accept responsibility for lost or stolen goods.